spatie/laravel-health/docs/installation-setup.md

         'notifiable' => Spatie\Health\Notifications\Notifiable::class,

         /*
-         * When a frequent check starts failing, you could potentially end up getting
+         * When checks start failing, you could potentially end up getting
-         * a lot of notification.
-Here you
+         * a notification every minute.
+         *
+         * With this setting, notifications are throttled.
+By default, you'll
+         * only get one notification per hour.
          */
         'throttle_notifications_for_minutes' => 60,